RVCA212/fantasy-football-agent/README.md

 - `cd deploy`
 - `npm i`
-- Synthesize the stack with `npm run cdk synth`
+- Deploy the stack with `npm run cdk deploy`
+- The URL to the Load Balancer will be available in the Stack Outputs.